11-Year-Old Minneapolis Boy Dies After Being Shot in Broad Daylight at a Park

 Amir Lamar Atkins wearing a costume, from a post dated June 23, 2025. | Source: Facebook/marvin.walker.5686

 Amir Lamar Atkins' death was confirmed by Minneapolis Police Chief Brian O'Hara through a public information release shortly after the shooting.
-Atkins died from a gunshot wound to the head, according to the Hennepin County Medical Examiner.
+Police initially responded to reports of shots fired in the vicinity of the park.

 Amir Lamar Atkins and his uncle Marvin Walker from a post dated June 23, 2025. | Source: Facebook/marvin.walker.5686